eregs/regulations-core/README.md

 This will include a report of test coverage.

+To run tests across all supported python versions, run `tox`.

 ## Linting

 We rely on flake8 for linting and style checks.
 You can run it over everything